Close Menu

 Tax Obligations

 The more your business grows, the more tax obligations you take on, as well.
-If you start exceeding a certain amount of revenue, then you qualify for VAT, which means that you ned to register for it.
-This also means that you have to charge VAT on applicable goods and services, file VAT returns, to potentially adjust your rates to stay competitive.
+If you start exceeding a certain amount of revenue, then you qualify for VAT, which means that you need to register for it.
+For those unfamiliar with the term, what is VAT?
+It’s a value-added tax applied at each stage of production or distribution, ultimately paid by the end consumer.
+This means that you have to charge VAT on applicable goods and services, file VAT returns, and potentially adjust your rates to stay competitive.
 VAT return software can make a lot of the added responsibility a lot easier to manage.
 However, you may want to hire an accountant to make the best of your taxes in general, too.

 Legal Complexities